Skip to main content

 In Israel, there has been discontent at the lack of progress, with hostages still held in the Palestinian enclave and a second front opening up for the over-stretched Israeli army with its invasion of Lebanon in September.

 Many in the Israeli military and elsewhere are now looking to the "Generals' Plan", also known as the Eiland Plan, to secure the defeat of Hamas.
-At its simplest, it involves ethnically cleansing the northern Gaza Strip of people; and then besieging the region, including stopping the entry of humanitarian supplies, to starve out anyone left, including Palestinian fighters.
+At its simplest, this suggestion by a group of senior reservists, involves ethnically cleansing the northern Gaza Strip of people; and then besieging the region, including stopping the entry of humanitarian supplies, to starve out anyone left, including Palestinian fighters.

 Who wrote the Generals' Plan?